-How to revert pushed commit from repo?
+How to revert pushed commit from the repo?

 Revert the commit with the specified id